blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 Type URIs, and their version numbers are defined as outlined in the [Guide-level explanation](#guide-level-explanation).

+### Support for 'Canonical URIs'

+Other systems often allow for "canonical" URLs which can extend a versioned URL scheme with some more functionality.
+[W3C recommends](https://www.w3.org/2005/05/tr-versions) the use of:

+- `/latest` for retrieving the most recent "stabilized" version of the document
+- `/upcoming` for retrieving the most recent version of the document which is under progress but not stabilized

+and some other canonical URLs.
+This scheme is relatively consistent with other systems such as Git.

+> \*\*We recommend that schema hosts support `${base_uri}/v/latest`, redirecting to (or directly serving) the most recent published version of a type.

+Outside of that recommendation we opt to not provision for other canonical URIs at this time.

 ### Schemas

 1. The `"$id"` field of a Type should be equal to the Type's _versioned URI_.